verbb/formie/docs/developers/javascript-api.md

-### The `onFormieCaptchaValidate` event
+### The `onFormieCaptchaValidate` Event
-The event that is triggered before a form is submitted, and before the validation is triggered.
-This event is specifically for captchas, triggered before client-side validation runs.
+The event that is triggered after `onFormieValidate` and `onAfterFormieValidate` have completed without being cancelled, before payment and custom validation.
+This allows client-side validation to stop an invalid form before its captcha is executed.
 You can cancel a submission by using `preventDefault()`.

 :::code
 ```js JavaScript